fmendozaro/RESTaurant/finish-the-project.md

     constraints fails, we should still see the old values in the form for creating a reservation, the user's input should not be erased.

-- Allow a user to order online
+- Allow a user to order online and implement all the CRUD functionality

     Create the `orders, items, orders_items` tables and implement all the backend logic necessary to allow the user to menu items online.

-    Create a way to add menu items to the DB and edit them, having a seeder for menu items is a good idea to have something to start with.
+    Create a way to add menu items to the DB and edit them, creating a seeder for menu items is a good idea to have something to start with and test your app.

-- Order show page

-    Create a page that shows the information about an individual order.
-This page should show all the information about that order, as well as the information about the user that created the order.

 - Make it pretty!